Revamping the tipping experience.

 To balance supply and demand, I designed contextual experiences that encouraged shoppers to go online during high-demand periods—like rainy weather—by highlighting peak earning opportunities and higher tip potential.
 This motivated shoppers to deliver when they were needed most.

-If a customer entered a $0 or low tip (less than 5% of the order total), we prompted them to reconsider.
-We tested multiple content variants, and the most effective approach was highlighting that orders with tips are picked up by shoppers faster.
+If a customer entered a $0 or low tip (less than 5% of the order total), we prompted them to reconsider the tip amount.
+We tested multiple content variants, and the most effective approach was highlighting that orders with tips are claimed by shoppers faster.

 ✅ Significant increase in the overall tip percentage across orders